-A. The District's total annual payment under the five (5) year term of this contract cannot exceed \$150 per cfs of excess flows diverted for flood relief and canal recharge.
+- A. The District's total annual payment under each five (5) year term of this contract cannot exceed \$150 per cfs of excess flows diverted for flood relief and canal recharge. - B. Payment will be made according to the terms of each Task Authorization, but not later than 6 months after the last date the Irrigator has diverted under the terms of any individual Task Authorization.

-- B. Payment will be made according to the terms of each Task Authorization, but not later than 6 months after the last date the Irrigator has diverted under the terms of any individual Task Authorization. - C. The District will assist the Irrigator in obtaining all necessary permits from the Department for the purpose of diverting excess flows under this agreement.
+C. The Irrigator, with the assistance of the District, shall obtain all necessary permits from the Department for the purpose of diverting excess flows under this agreement.